Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Most clients would use the HTTPS endpoint by default
 * **HTTPS is mandatory for SSE-C**
 * Encryption in flight is also called SSL /TLS

+#### MFA Delete(Multi-Factor Authentication Delete)

+* Adds MFA requirement for bucket owners to the following operations:
+  * Changing the versioning state of a bucket
+  * Permanently deleting an object version
+* The `x-amz-mfa` request header must be included in the above requests
+* The second factor is a token generated by a hardware device or software program
+* Requires versioning to be enabled on the bucket

+!!! tip

+    * Versioning can be enabled by:
+      * Bucket owners (root account)
+      * AWS account that created the bucket
+      * Authorized IAM users
+    * MFA delete can be enabled by:
+      * Bucket owner (root account)

+### S3 Event Notifications

+* Sends notifications when events happen in buckets
+* Destinations include:
+  * Amazon Simple Notification Service (SNS) topics
+  * Amazon Simple Queue Service (SQS) queues
+  * AWS Lambda

+### Server Access Logging

+* Provides detailed records for the requests that are made to a bucket
+* Details include the requester, bucket name, request time, request action, response status, and error code (if applicable)
+* Disabled by default
+* Only pay for the storage space used
+* Must configure a separate bucket as the destination (can specify a prefix)
+* Must grant write permissions to the Amazon S3 Log Delivery group on destination bucket

 ### Static Websites Hosting